Irishman is now sole survivor of Winston Churchill’s second World War “Few”

 He served as a Flight Controller during Operation Overlord, the Allied invasion of Normandy, in 1944.
 He was later restored to active duties as a Spitfire combat pilot and fought in the 1944-45 campaign in Northern Italy.

-After the war, he served as a staff officer in the Middle East, acted as station commander of RAF Leconfield in Yorkshire, and then senior staff officer at Nato headquarters in France, before being posted to the air ministry.
-He retired in 1969.
+After the war, he served as a staff officer in the Middle East, he spent two years at the Air Ministry in London, and then as a senior staff officer at NATO headquarters in France.
+He then returned to England as station commander at RAF Leconfield in Yorkshire.
+He retired from the RAF in 1969.

 He was one of 36 Irish pilots who fought in the Battle of Britain including Wing Commander Brendan ’Paddy’ Finucane, who was one of the RAF’s most successful fighter aces in the war, and Victor Beamish, a scion of the brewing industry.
 Both were killed in the war.